 Each program is comprised of individual projects that often provide combinations of grants, fellowships, exchange opportunities, and other assistance to young scientists — particularly in developing countries.

-Most opportunities are for young scientists in Sub-Saharan Africa and the Asia-Pacific region.
+Most opportunities are for young scientists in Sub-Saharan Africa, South Asia, East Asia, and the Asia-Pacific region.